Norfolk County Salvation Army financial assistance programs.

 Most of the social services are available from the corps community center.
 This is where people can turn for information, referrals, and emergency assistance as well, if and when needed.
 The Salvation Army of Massachusetts and their Service Extension program ensures that needs are met in the community from those that qualify.

 Emergency assistance, while it is available, it will always be limited due to the demand and donation levels.
 Low income families, the elderly or other individuals from the community that are experiencing one time financial hardships may be served by case managers and volunteers with free food, clothing and utility/heating bill assistance.
+Some limited money for paying back rent may also be offered in Norfolk County Massachusetts.

 Heating bill help in Norfolk County Massachusetts is available as part of the GNEF, Good Neighbor Energy Fund.
 The program assists low to moderate income families who do not qualify for other utility assistance, such as government benefits or LIHEAP.
 They also can’t qualify for any support for utility bills from other non-profits or charity organizations.
 When funding permits, money can be used to pay heating bills, provide oil, or cover natural gas expenses.